maltehedderich/MLOps/README.md

 # MLOps in the Cloud

-This project was created within the context of the master's thesis "Open Source MLOps: How to Productionize AI Solutions".
-The project serves as an example of the application of the best practices.
+This project was created within the context of the master's thesis "Open Source MLOps: How to Unlock the Potential of Machine Learning".
+The project serves as additional validation step for the designed MLOps Architecture.

 ## Installation